oxc-project/acorn-test262/test-typescript/tests/cases/compiler/propertiesAndIndexersForNumericNames.ts.md

               "start": 1163,
               "end": 1186,
               "raw": "\"not a positive number\"",
-              "value": "not a positive number"
+              "value": "not a positive number",
+              "regex": null,
+              "bigint": null
             }
           },
           {